Po3Tato/homeops-as-code/terraform/proxmox/README.md

 * VMs use DHCP networking
 * Default VM specs adjustable in variables
-* VMs tagged with "opentofu" and "musosys"
+* VMs tagged with "opentofu"
 * QEMU guest agent enabled by default
 * Includes hotplug support for CPU and memory